 It is important to be aware of what type of body changes can signify a potential problem.
 Mesothelioma is a difficult cancer to diagnose and often is not diagnosed until the disease has reached the later stages.
 Many people and doctors mistake the warning signs for other common illnesses such as a cold or upper respiratory infection.
 If you have been exposed to asbestos, don’t wait until your symptoms have a negative impact on your life before you see a physician.
-The stage of cancer at the time of diagnosis determines life expectancy.
-It has been reported that about 25% of patients that have complained of dyspnea and chest pain waited up to 6 months before they saw a doctor.
+The stage of mesothelioma at the time of diagnosis helps determine a patient’s prognosis and life expectancy.
+It has been reported that about 25% of patients that have complained of dyspnea and chest pain waited up to 6 months before they even went to see their family physician, let alone a mesothelioma specialist.

 Know the Warning Signs